 Certainly no one sees us as perfect and are happy with everything our governments do, but there is a reason why every celebrity who claimed they were going to move from the United States if Trump got elected ended up getting cold feet.

-Yes people are living longer, and this is probably due to how shielded we are from the brunt of the physical dangers of the world, but is there that much more quality in those years?
+Yes people are living longer, and this is probably due to how shielded we are from the brunt of the physical dangers of the world, but is there that much more quality in these years?
 Junger acknowledges that it is hard to measure mental health of tribal societies in the past but we do have many reasons to believe it was much better in those societies by the plethora of written accounts (he goes into the reasons more specifically in the book).

-Early on, Junger writes that during Colonial times in North America, whites often fled their societies to live with the Indians and Indians never, left their tribes on their own accord to live in European societies.
+Junger writes that during Colonial times in North America, whites often fled their societies to live with the Indians, while Indians never, left their tribes on their own accord to live in European societies.
 When colonial towns on the edge of the frontier were raided by Indians, many white captives were taken and adopted into Native tribes.
 They were treated as equals and were given the same roles according to the egalitarian society, despite their ethnic differences.
 When these ‘white Indians’ were liberated years down the road from when they were initially captured, they often did not want to return to white society and when they were forced to, they’d often escape and go back to their Indian families.

 There was obviously something quite appealing about living like “savages,” in which the reason might not turn out to be so obscure after all.
 This nostalgia that westerners possess for the tribal way of life, is not completely removed from today’s popular culture.
 Consider the character, Nathan Algren in the movie, “The Last Samurai.